 In 2012, SFC took over the Turnabout program, and as a result, our Employment Program targets ex-offenders, a particularly vulnerable part of the population who are homeless, and connects those it serves with full-time, permanent employment.

-Future plans include opening another permanent supportive housing program through collaboration with other community partners.
-Scheduled to open in late 2017/early 2018, St. Francis Apartments at Cathedral Square will offer 50 units of permanent supportive, affordable housing for individuals experiencing homelessness.
+Another permanent supportive housing program, Saint Francis Apartments at Cathedral Square, was built and opened in 2018, through collaboration with other community partners.
+St. Francis Apartments at Cathedral Square offers 50 units of permanent supportive, affordable housing for individuals who were previously experiencing homelessness.